Want to know what’s it like living in Japan as a foreigner? Specifically, living in Japan as an American?

 When I was an ALT there was a teacher I worked with who would go on 3-4 day weekend trips abroad with her family in secret.
 She only told me about them because she felt if the other Japanese staff knew they would judge her for not “working as hard as they were.”

-If you end up working for a Japanese company or working at a public school as full time teaching staff, don’t expect to be able to take advantage of your holiday time off like I did.
+If you end up working for a Japanese company when living in Japan or working at a public school as full time teaching staff, don’t expect to be able to take advantage of your holiday time off like I did.

 - Certain seasonal happenings, apart from just watching the seasons change day by day